Search

 The long and short of mowing

 That’s because unless you’re trying to get rid of the grass, you never want to remove more than one third of a grass blade in a single mowing.
 Otherwise, you’ll scalp it and leave the lawn with nothing but yellow stalks showing.
+(Of course, if your goal is to remove grass, scalping it is a fantastic way to start.)

 How do you adjust mowing height, you ask?
 Many mowers have latches at each of the wheels, with notches in ½-inch increments.
 They may or may not be labeled, but most standard mowers accommodate from 2 inches to 4 inches of mowing height.
 Start by raising the latches at each wheel to the top and then lower each until they’re all at the same height.

-The recommended height varies between grass species.
+The recommended height varies according to the grass species:

 • Bermuda grass: Mow weekly at 2 inches.